-The information gleaned from these engagement activities identified key issues faced by older King County residents and adults with disabilities and have been incorporated into the Area Plan.
-The public review and comment period concluded with input from our King County partners and two public hearings were held on July 18 and August 5, 2019.
+The information collected from these engagement activities identified issues faced by older adults and people with disabilities in King County and have been incorporated into the Area Plan Update.
+The public review and comment period concluded with input from our King County partners and one public hearing held on August 2, 2021.
 See Appendix E: Public Process.